Sachin0307/SMS-project/README.md

 Users can remove student records from the database when necessary, ensuring the information remains up-to-date and relevant.
 Database Management:

-The system uses SQL (SQLite or MySQL) to store and retrieve student data efficiently.
+The system uses SQL (SQLite) to store and retrieve student data efficiently.
 SQL queries are used to interact with the database, ensuring data consistency and security.
 Responsive and User-Friendly Interface:

 The interface is designed using the Tkinter library, providing a simple yet effective layout for users to perform tasks like adding, updating, and deleting records without technical expertise.